Langford-tang/Library-Manage-System/README.md

 # Library-Manage-System
-A java project, used to manage a library.
+A Java project, used to manage a library.